 - The fastest-growing social network is TikTok, which has had a startling 105% user increase in the US during the last two years.

-Over 4.9 billion people are accessing social media worldwide as of 2023.
-An average social media user hops between 6 to 7 social media every month.
+An average social media user hops between 6 to 7 platforms every month.

-Most social networks provide growth data in terms of the number of monthly active users rather than registered profiles because this data is more reliable for evaluating real use and geographical penetration.
+Most social networks provide growth data regarding the number of monthly active users rather than registered profiles because this data is more reliable for evaluating real use and geographical penetration.